armbrustlab/MarPRISM/README.md

 After removing contaminated and low-sequence transcriptomes, we conducted feature selection using mean decrease in accuracy to identify the feature Pfams essential for model performance.

-1. **Balancing training data**
-   - Training data was imbalanced:
-     - 44 heterotrophic entries
-     - 85 mixotrophic entries
-     - 258 phototrophic entries

-2. **Feature selection**
+1. **Feature selection**
-   - Conducted on the balanced training datasets to identify essential Pfams.
+   - Training dataset is unbalanced, more phototrophic transcriptomes than heterotrophic and mixotrophic transcriptomes.
-   - - To address this, phototrophic transcriptomes were randomly undersampled to create five balanced training datasets:
+   - To address this, phototrophic transcriptomes were randomly undersampled to create five balanced training datasets:
      - Number of phototrophic transcriptomes = 50, 80, 100, 120, 140
      - Mixotrophic and heterotrophic transcriptomes were included in full.
      - Balanced training datasets can be found [here](https://zenodo.org/uploads/14518902).